-When a truck is loaded and driving to its destination, truck drivers earn money in the trucking industry.
+Truck drivers earn money in the trucking industry when a truck is loaded and driven to its destination.
 This is because the more cargo you haul, the more you make.
-However, what is it called when a truck is empty and driving on the road?
-These are considered deadhead miles and are what truck drivers try to avoid the most.
+However, when a truck is empty and driving on the road, these are considered deadhead miles.
+Deadhead miles are what truck drivers try to avoid the most.

 If you’re new to the trucking industry, there are many terms you should understand, and deadhead miles are one of them.
 Deadhead miles, also known as “empty miles,” is the distance a truck drives with an empty load.
-For example, a truck goes from point A to point B with a full truckload, unloads the cargo, and returns to Point A. All the miles on the way back with an empty truckload are deadhead miles.
-An empty truckload for drivers means that they are running their equipment without actively getting paid for it or utilizing the chance to move more loads.
-So, avoiding deadhead miles sounds like a good plan.
+For example, a truck goes from Point A to Point B with a full truckload, unloads the cargo, and returns to Point A. All the miles on the way back with an empty truckload are deadhead.
+An empty truckload for drivers means running their equipment without actively getting paid for it or utilizing the chance to move more loads.
+So, avoiding empty miles sounds like a good plan.
 But unfortunately, these miles cannot be unavoidable if there is no load to pick up.

 Company drivers usually do not have to worry about this, but independent contractors do.
-According to the DAT Trendlines (as of December 16th), the national average fuel price per gallon is $3.65.
-So with some drivers not reimbursed for deadhead miles, the driver would be paying for their fuel out of pocket, making that route unprofitable.
+So, with some drivers not reimbursed for deadhead miles, the driver would be paying for their fuel out of pocket, making that route unprofitable.

-Anytime a driver drives his truck, he is experiencing normal wear and tear from the road and weather.
+Anytime a driver drives his truck, they experience normal wear and tear from the road and weather.
 However, if you drive deadhead miles, there is no income to offset the damage price.

 Time is money, and if you are driving with an empty load, you are spending time not earning money.

-Driving with an empty load can be dangerous, and truck drivers need to air on the cautious side when doing so.
+Driving with an empty load can be dangerous, and truck drivers need to be cautious when doing so.
 In addition, challenging weather conditions already lead to numerous roadway challenges for trucks.
-From black ice to high winds, drivers need to be aware of their safety.
+Drivers must be aware of their safety from black ice to high winds.

 Even though deadhead miles are sometimes unavoidable, there are a few things drivers can look for when choosing loads.
 First, when planning their loads, a driver might want to look for loads that require return material.
-Having material inside the truck can help keep it weighted, which is good when high winds and snow become a significant factor during the winter months.
-If a driver cannot return a load with the same broker, they should check with other brokers in the area, avoiding more extended deadhead mile periods.
+Having material inside the truck can help keep it weighted, which is good when high winds and snow become a significant factor during winter.
+If drivers cannot return a load with the same broker, they should check with other brokers in the area, avoiding more extended deadhead mile periods.

 Another way drivers can avoid deadhead miles is by exploring load boards.
-Load boards are a convenient online board that connect shippers and carriers.
-Truck drivers can find available loads on their route or find other loads in the direction they are heading next.
+Load boards are convenient online boards that connect shippers and carriers.
+Truck drivers can find available loads on their route or other loads in the direction they are heading next.
 Load boards make it very convenient for truck drivers to avoid extended periods of deadhead miles.

 At PLS Logistics Services, we want to help you gain profit with every load you take with us.
-Therefore, we offer PLS PRO to all our drivers.
-Our load board called PLS PRO gives drivers access to thousands of trucking jobs across the United States in hopes of decreasing unwanted deadhead miles.
-PLS PRO is accessible on smartphones, and tablets allowing you to view trucking jobs on the go!
-It will enable drivers to customize their load searches and view routes and load rates in one easy platform.
-PLS PRO makes it easy for drivers to focus on generating more revenue while we take care of the rest!
+Therefore, we offer PLS PRO, our transportation management system (TMS), to all our drivers.
+PLS PRO gives drivers access to thousands of trucking jobs across the United States to decrease unwanted deadhead miles.
+PLS PRO is accessible on smartphones and tablets, allowing you to view trucking jobs on the go!
+It will enable drivers to customize their load searches and view routes and load rates on one platform.
+PLS PRO makes it easy for drivers to focus on generating more revenue while we care for the rest!

-Contact us to learn more about PLS and see how we can help you today!
+Contact us to learn more about PLS Logistics Services and how we can help you today!